Home » About

 Peta background is working in various fields such as the education, disability and health care industry at senior levels.
 Here Peta is able to provide options that will benefit and change people’s lives.
 Developing and delivering quality services and programs.

 Hayley comes from a defence family background.
-Hayley’s father served in the Navy as an Air Frames and Engine Mechanic (ATA) before changing over to a Personal Training Instructor (PTI).
+Hayley’s father served in the Navy as an Air Frames and Engine Mechanic (ATA) before changing over to a Physical Training Instructor (PTI).
 After leaving the Navy, successfully ran a business for over 21 years that consisted of defence contracts.

 Hayley’s family history is linked to Navy, Army and Air Force, serving in World War I, World War II and the Korean War.